SoftwareAG/c8y-docs/content/protocol-integration/cloud-fieldbus-bundle/connecting-fieldbus.md

 <a name="connect-profibus"></a>
 ### Connecting Profibus devices

 Connecting Profibus devices slightly differs from the regular plug & play approach of other Cloud Fieldbus protocols.
-The gateway device acts as a slave on the Profibus so it can easily be integrated into an existing infrastructure.
+The gateway acts as a device on the Profibus so it can easily be integrated into an existing infrastructure.
 This means that Profibus data must be actively sent to the gateway though.
-Typically, this is done by programming a PLC to actively send information to the gateway via its configured Profibus slave address.
+Typically, this is done by programming a PLC to actively send information to the gateway via its configured Profibus device address.

 To connect a Profibus device, follow these steps: